sitespeedio/humble/README.md

 1. Download and install the latest [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/operating-systems/) image to a SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 2. Add an empty file named `SSH` to root section of the SD card so you more easily can access the Raspberry Pi.
 3. Insert the SD card into the Raspberry Pi, connect your Raspberry Pi with your router through a Ethernet cable and turn on your Raspberry Pi.
-4. Find the IP number of your Raspberry Pi, use `nmap` to [find your Raspberry IP address](https://community.wia.io/d/11-how-to-set-up-a-raspberry-pi-without-an-external-monitor-or-keyboard) or on Mac just use `Raspberry Pi.local`.
+4. Find the IP number of your Raspberry Pi, use `nmap` to [find your Raspberry IP address](https://community.wia.io/d/11-how-to-set-up-a-raspberry-pi-without-an-external-monitor-or-keyboard) or on Mac just use `raspberrypi.local`.
-5. Login to your Raspberry using SSH (this example if for Mac): `SSH pi@Raspberry Pi.local` with password `raspberry`.
+5. Login to your Raspberry using SSH (this example if for Mac): `SSH pi@raspberrypi.local` with password `raspberry`.
 6. Once you logged in, change the password for the *pi* user using `passwd` to set a new password.

 Now you are ready to turn your Raspberry Pi into a WiFi router.